DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 movement mobilizations, either specifically against the use of this surveillance technology, or as part of broader protests.
-Facial recognition has also seen the mobilisation of everyday law against it, and led to questions for how state law addresses it.
+Facial recognition has also seen the mobilisation of everyday law against it, and led to questions as to how state law addresses it.

 Facial recognition and CCTV cameras have been the site of protest and actual destruction in various locations globally.
 During protests in